dawei-yang/dawei-yang.github.io/essays/javascript-is-good.md

 <div style="text-indent:2em">
 	The most significant difference between C and Javascript is the pointer.
 Pointer allows us access to memory directly while we have to memage the pointer manually.
 For example, we use “malloc” to allocate memory in the heap and “free” to release the block once we don’t use it anymore.
-It is hard to manage in a big program, and the mismanaged pointer could create memory leaks or security risk such as buffer overflow attack.
-We don’t need to worry about this in Javascript For example, we need “malloc” to allocate memory in the heap and “free” to release the block once we don’t it.
-We don’t need to worry about this in Javascript since garbage collection will handle automatically.
+It is hard to manage this in a big program, and the mismanaged pointer could create memory leaks or security risk such as buffer overflow attack.
+We don’t need to worry about this in Javascript since pointer is not allowed and garbage collection will handle this automatically.
   I think that is one of the reason Javascript is better than C and C++ in software engineering.
-Development of hardware allows Javascript manage memory dynamically and automatically, so programmers can get rid of the unsafe factors and focus on develop software.
+Development of hardware technology allows Javascript manage memory dynamically and automatically, so programmers can get rid of the unsafe factors and focus on developing software.
 </div>

 <h2>Heterogeneous collection  </h2>